geiger-rs/cargo-geiger/README.md

 Changelog
 ---------

-### Unreleased
+### 0.5.0
+ - Moved resusable parts, decoupled from `cargo`, to the new crate [geiger][geiger].
+Main github issue: [#30].
+ - Some general refactoring and cleanup.
- - Merge pull request #46 from alexmaco/dependency_kind_control. add options to filter dependencies by kind; defaults to Kind::Normal.
+ - Merge pull request [#46] from alexmaco/dependency_kind_control. add options
+   to filter dependencies by kind; defaults to Kind::Normal.
- - Can be used as a library now (?)
- - Merge pull request #40 from jiminhsieh/rust-2018.
+ - Merge pull request [#40] from jiminhsieh/rust-2018.
 Use Rust 2018 edition.

 ### 0.4.2
+ - __BUGFIX__: Merge pull request [#33] from ajpaverd/windows_filepaths.
+   Canonicalize file paths from walker.

- - Merge pull request #38 from anderejd/updated-deps.
+ - Merge pull request [#38] from anderejd/updated-deps.
 Updated deps and fixed build errors.

- - __BUGFIX__: Merge pull request #33 from ajpaverd/windows_filepaths.
-   Canonicalize file paths from walker.

 ### 0.4.1
- - Merge pull request #28 from alexmaco/deps_upgrade. fix build on rust 1.30:
+ - Merge pull request [#28] from alexmaco/deps_upgrade. fix build on rust 1.30:
    upgrade petgraph to 0.4.13

- - Merge pull request #29 from alexmaco/invalid_utf8_source. fix handling
+ - Merge pull request [#29] from alexmaco/invalid_utf8_source. fix handling
    source files with invalid utf8: lossy conversion to string

 ### 0.4.0